MaddyKapfhammer/websiteTwo/quickstart/content/favorites/podcasts.md

 +++
 title = "Podcasts, Please"
-description = "Check out what I've been listening to" date = "2019-02-28" aliases = ["podcasts","spotify"]
+description = "Check out what I've been listening to" date = "2020-10-23" aliases = ["podcasts","spotify"]
 author = "Madelyn Kapfhammer"
 +++

-# It's kind of like podcasts are taking the world by storm
+# Podcasts are basically taking the world by storm

 A year ago if someone would have asked me what I knew about podcasts it probably would have gone something like this...